Khalidur-sujon/Khalidur-sujon/README.md

 Mern Developer | Passionate about Web Development | | Eager to Grow & Excel | Enthusiastic Learner & Problem Solver
 ----------------------------------------------------------------------------------------------------------------------------------------------

-<b>Nature enthusiast turned passionate coder<b>, I'm driven to build intuitive interfaces that simplify interactions and infuse technology with a touch of human connection.
+Nature enthusiast turned passionate coder, I'm driven to build intuitive interfaces that simplify interactions and infuse technology with a touch of human connection.
 As a collaborative and eager learner, I leverage my Front-End development skills (React,CSS, Tailwind CSS, JavaScript) to contribute to impactful projects.
 Beyond code, I value meaningful connections.
 Whether on the cricket pitch or in the collaborative spirit of team development, I thrive on fostering positive interactions.

 *   🌍  I'm based in Dhaka, Bangladesh